lornearnold/SimCenterBootcamp2024/docs/_sources/index.rst.txt

 **The format** of the course this year has changed.
 This year the workshop is a **one week** intensive course of online instruction.
 The course is split evenly into ***Python** and **C/C++**.
 The particpants will be asked to review material before the workshop.
-Each day the material presented in those videos will be gone over **briefly** before example progams will be developed from scratch.
+Each day the material presented in those videos will reviewed **briefly** before example progams are developed from scratch.

-Every morning, office hours are held for one (1) hour before the actual meetings.
+Every morning, office hours are held for one (1) hour before the days presentations begin..

 .. note::